Oxaziridine: α-Hydroxylation of enolates

+N-sulfonyloxaziridines oxidize enolates to acyloins with high chiral induction, better than (e.g.) MoOPH.
+Chiral induction has been demonstrated with many chiral auxiliaries, including SAMP and RAMP; high yield (77–91%) and dr (95:5 – 99:1) are reported with the Evans' chiral oxazolidinones.

 Extensive work has been reported on asymmetric hydroxylation of prochiral enolates with camphorsulfonyloxaziridine derivatives, achieving moderate to high enantiomeric excess.
-The commonly accepted proposed transition state that justifies this stereochemical outcome involves an open transition state where the steric bulk of R1 determines the face of approach.
+The commonly accepted transition state is open, wherefore the steric bulk of R1 determines the face of approach.

-The selectivity of some hydroxylations may be drastically improved in some cases with the addition of coordinating groups alpha to the oxaziridine ring as oxaziridines 3b and 3c in the table above.
+The selectivity of some hydroxylations may be drastically improved in some cases with the addition of coordinating groups alpha to the oxaziridine ring as oxaziridines 3b and 3c.
 In these instances it is proposed that the reaction proceeds through a closed transition state where the metal oxyanion is stabilized by chelation from the sulfate and coordinating groups on the camphor skeleton.

 α-Hydroxylation with oxaziridines has been widely implemented in total synthesis.
 It is a key step in both the Holton Taxol total synthesis and the Wender Taxol total synthesis.
-Additionally, Forsyth implemented the transformation in his synthesis of the C3-C14 (substituted 1,7-Dioxaspiro[5.5]undec-3-ene) System of okadaic acid.

 Epoxidation of alkenes

-Epoxidation of alkenes is a common reaction because epoxides can be derivatized in a number of useful ways.
-Classically, laboratory epoxidation is carried out with mCPBA or other peracids.
-Oxaziridines have been found to be useful for the formation of highly acid sensitive epoxides. (−)-Chaetominine was synthesized via oxaziridine epoxidation as a late stage transformation as seen below.

-Another transformation of high synthetic utility is asymmetric epoxidation.
-A number of asymmetric epoxidations exist: the Sharpless epoxidation, the Jacobsen-Katsuki epoxidation, and the Juliá-Colonna epoxidation.
-These methods require specific functionality in order to achieve selectivity.
-The Sharpless epoxidation is specific to allylic alcohols, the Jacobsen epoxidation requires cis-disubstituted aryl alkenes, and the Juliá epoxidation requires α-β unsaturated ketones.
-Chiral oxaziridines act stereospecifically on many unfunctionalized alkenes.
-It has even possible to effect stereospecific epoxidation catalytically in the oxaziridine chiral unit.
+In academic research, oxaziridines epoxidize many unfunctionalized alkenes stereospecifically.
+The reaction can be performed catalytically in the oxaziridine whilst still stereospecific, as in the following oxone-powered epoxidation:

 Further investigation into these reactions may be required before levels of enantiometic excess become practical for large scale synthesis.

-Lusinichi et al. have investigated asymmetric epoxidation with a chiral oxaziridinium salt using oxone as the stoichiometric oxidant seen below.
+Oxaziridines can also form highly acid-sensitive epoxides, as in the following conclusion to a (−)-chaetominine synthesis:

 Hydroxylation of unactivated hydrocarbons

-Perfluorinated oxaziridines are known to hydroxylate unactivated hydrocarbons with remarkable regio- and diastereospecificity.
-This is a highly coveted transformation, and similar reactivity and specificity is seldom rivaled, especially considering the nonmetallic nature of the oxidant.
+Perfluorinated oxaziridines hydroxylate unactivated hydrocarbons with remarkable regio- and diastereospecificity.
 Perfluorinated oxaziridines show high selectivity toward tertiary hydrogens.
 Hydroxylation of primary carbons and dihydroxylation of a compound with two oxidizable sites have never been observed.
-Retention of stereochemistry is very high, often 95 to 98%.
-(Retention of stereochemistry may be further enhanced by the addition of a fluoride salt).
+Retention of stereochemistry is very high, often 95 to 98%, and often further enhanced by the addition of a fluoride salt.